ettoremiglioranza1012/DRCS/README.md

 The repository is organized into several key directories and files:

 - **dashboard/**: Contains the interactive dashboard application used by emergency responders.
-Includes the main visualization script and utility functions, along with a dedicated Dockerfile for containerization.
+Includes the main visualization script (`dashboard.py`) and modular source files in the `src/` directory for external client connections, Kafka consumers, UI components, and data stream updates.
+Includes a dedicated Dockerfile for containerization.

 - **early_warning_model/**: Hosts the predictive model that detects potential wildfire outbreaks using historical and weather data.
-Includes supporting utilities and dependencies.
+Contains the main execution script (`main.py`) and supporting utilities in the `Utils/` directory, along with dependencies defined in `requirements.txt`.

 - **img_producer/, msg_producer/, sens_producer/**: These components simulate or stream real-time data (satellite images, social media messages, sensor readings) into Kafka topics.
-Each includes utility functions, config files, and a Dockerfile.
+Each producer includes:
+  - Main producer script (`prod_img.py`, `prod_msg.py`, `prod_sens.py`)
+  - **src/** directory with modular Python files for database connections, geospatial processing, streaming logic, and data generation
+  - Configuration files (e.g., `Config/config.toml` for Sentinel Hub credentials in `img_producer`)
+  - Dependencies (`requirements.txt`) and Dockerfile

 - **iot_flink_job/, satellite_flink_job/, social_flink_job/**: Apache Flink jobs responsible for consuming, enriching, and processing IoT, satellite, and social media streams in real time.
+Each includes processing logic (`main.py`), shared data templates, and a Dockerfile.

-- **meteo_data/**: Includes historical weather data with fire risk labels for model training (meteo_totrain) and forecasted data for making predictions (meteo_forecast).
+- **meteo_data/**: Includes historical weather data with fire risk labels for model training (`meteo_totrain.csv`) and forecasted data for making predictions (`meteo_forecast.csv`).
 All files are in CSV format.

-- **meteo_data_loader/**: A lightweight component for loading official weather forecast data into the system.
-Includes a Dockerfile and requirements.
+- **meteo_data_loader/**: A lightweight component for loading official weather forecast data into the PostgreSQL database.
+Includes utility functions in the `Utils/` directory, a Dockerfile, and requirements.

 - **nlp_microservice/**: Provides natural language processing capabilities for classifying and extracting signals from social media posts using TF-IDF vectorization.
-Includes data templates and a lightweight Flask/FastAPI service.
+Includes data templates and a lightweight FastAPI service with its own Dockerfile.

-- **setup_minio/**: Includes scripts to initialize and configure MinIO buckets used as the storage backend for the Data Lakehouse (bronze, silver, gold layers).
+- **setup_minio/**: Includes a Python script (`create_minio_buckets.py`) to initialize and configure MinIO buckets used as the storage backend for the Data Lakehouse (bronze, silver, gold layers).

 - **setup_orchestrator/**: Coordinates geospatial grid preprocessing and prepares foundational data.
-Also handles stateful tasks like Redis preloading.
-Contains both scripts and macro data assets.
+Includes:
+  - Main orchestration script (`orchestrator.py`)
+  - Geospatial grid processing (`geo_grid_processor.py`)
+  - Redis cache preloading (`preload_redis.py`)
+  - Macro area GeoJSON files in `Macro_data/Macro_input/`
+  - Utility functions in the `Utils/` directory
+  - Dockerfile and dependencies

 - **media/**: Visual assets including the system architecture diagram, dataflow schematic, and project logo.